jeroenterheerdt/neato-serial/README.md

 ## Usage
 Two modes are available (start either using `python3 xx.py`)
 - interactive console mode: `neatoserial.py`
 - mqtt mode: `neatoserialmqtt.py`, for integration in MQTT scenario.
 Built for integration with [Home Assistant via MQTT Vacuum component](https://www.home-assistant.io/components/vacuum.mqtt/) but should be usable elsewhere as well.
+Run this script as a service using systemctl to get the integration working.